jabunce/bunce-mcelreath-2017-norm-model/README.md

 # bunce-mcelreath-2017-norm-model
 contains files relating to 2017 model for the article:

-Sustainability of minority culture when inter-ethnic interaction is profitable (John Bunce and Richard McElreath)
+[Bunce, JA and R McElreath](https://www.nature.com/articles/s41562-018-0306-7) (2018) Sustainability of minority culture when inter-ethnic interaction is profitable.
+Nature Human Behaviour 2:205-212.

+A read-only version is available [here](http://rdcu.be/HQsy)

 The original preprint is on SocArXiv [here](https://osf.io/preprints/socarxiv/bpgt3/)

-A revised version is currently in press at Nature Human Behaviour

 Figure and equation numbers below and in the notebooks refer to the original pre-print on SocArXiv, which has an attached appendix.
 In the published article, some of the figures and equations change numbers, and the appendix is turned into Supplementary Materials.